pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Padding at the bottom of content (`pb-32`) to ensure nothing is hidden behind the button
 - Explicit button styling to ensure visibility in Telegram mobile browser
 - Consistent brand color (#4034B9) for all form buttons
+- Specialized TelegramButton and TelegramFixedButtonContainer components for Telegram WebApp

 ## Consistent State Components